- Home

 What protection will the new regulations provide?

-The government has confirmed the introduction of new regulations aiming to help protect customers against debt from Buy Now Pay Later schemes.
-Under these new rules, the FCA will have to approve companies that wish to offer these products, and customers won’t be able to sign up to one of these schemes without undergoing affordability checks.
+Under these new rules, the FCA would have to approve companies that wish to offer these products, and customers won’t be able to sign up to one of these schemes without undergoing affordability checks.
 Companies will also have to make sure that the way they advertise these products is not misleading.
 These measures are intended to ensure that customers can make an informed choice before opting for one of these schemes.

-The new regulations are expected to come into effect in mid-2023.
+The new regulations are expected to come into effect in 2026.

 If you’re struggling with debt…